Masters - Astronomy - University of Wisconsin - Madison

 IAU Junior Member Organizing Committee

 I am an elected member of the IAU Junior Member Organizing Committee.
 As a comittee member, I am helping to shape the future programs and organizing of events for JM.
 Our goal is to help connect JM and the greater astronomy comunity.
-I also run the IAU JM twitter account and the IAU JM Instagram account.
+I also run the IAU JM twitter account.

-I currently write a monthly column in the Herts Advertisor.
-Each month I highlight astronomical events you can see in the UK, recently published research originating from the University of Hertfordshire, and interesting astronomy discoveries from around the world.
+I wrote a monthly column in the Herts Advertisor.
+Each month I highlighted astronomical events you can see in the UK, recently published research originating from the University of Hertfordshire, and interesting astronomy discoveries from around the world.

-I am currently employed as the Radio Sky Research Assocaciate at the University of Hertfordshire.
+I was employed as the Radio Sky Research Assocaciate at the University of Hertfordshire.
 I have been hired to help develop outreach content for the University of Hertfordshire and the National Astronomical Research Institute of Thailand.

 Astronomy Radio Show